pts/tinyveracrypt/README.txt

 possible to specify one.

-The created VeraCrypt encrypted volume will not be a valid LUKS volume though, `cryptsetup open' won't be able to open it without a `--veracrypt' flag.
+The created VeraCrypt encrypted volume will not be a valid LUKS volume though, `cryptsetup open' won't be able to open it without the `--type tcrypt --veracrypt' flag.

-Q17.
-How to open a VeraCrypt encrypted volume with cryptsetup?
-""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-You need cryptsetup 1.6.7 or later.

-If you know the passphrase, run this:

-  $ sudo cryptsetup open --type tcrypt --veracrypt RAWDEVICE DEVNAME

-The decrypted volume will be available as /dev/mapper/DEVNAME

 Please note that this (including `--veracrypt') also works for TrueCrypt encrypted volumes.

-Q18.
-How to open a TrueCrypt encrypted volume with cryptsetup?
-""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-You need cryptsetup 1.6.7 or later.

-If you know the passphrase, run this:

-  $ sudo cryptsetup open --type tcrypt RAWDEVICE DEVNAME

-The decrypted volume will be available as /dev/mapper/DEVNAME

-Please note that for VeraCrypt encrypted volumes you'd need to specify `--veracrypt'.

 Q19.
 How to detect a VeraCrypt encrypted volume with cryptsetup?
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""